Landlord’s Right to Entry

 example

 The Landlord reserves the right to enter parts of the rental property under the Tenant’s control.
-These are the only valid purposes for a landlord entry:
+These are the only valid purposes for the Landlord to enter:

 The Landlord agrees not to disturb the Tenant’s quiet enjoyment of the rental property.
 Before any entry, the Landlord will provide at least 24 hours of advance notice to the Tenant, unless there’s an emergency.
 Any form of actual notice in advance is valid.
 Notice must specify the purpose and approximate time of entry.